dtonhofer/prolog_notes/swipl_notes/about_foldl/README.md

 etc..
 ```

-But with an `x` in the input and an open list, `foldl` fails, and you have an infinite failure-driven loop as `reverse` generates longer and longer lists to be folded, but with `foldl` never succeeding:
+But with an `x` in the input and an open list, `foldl/4` fails, and you have an
+infinite failure-driven loop: `reverse/2` generates longer and longer lists to be
+folded ... but `foldl` never succeeds:

 ```
 ?- foldr(printox,[a,x,c|_],'s',F).